Central Massachusetts: Transportation

+Highways and Major Roadways

 The Massachusetts Turnpike (Interstate 90) runs through the southern part of Worcester County.
 Other interstate highways in the area are I-190, I-290, I-395, and I-495 on the eastern edge.
 Route 2 is another major east–west highway that spans the northern part of Worcester County.
 Other significant thoroughfares include Route 9, Route 146, and U.S. Route 20.